FriendsOfSymfony/FOSRestBundle/README.md

 RestBundle
 ==========

-Note: this branch is compatible with releases of Symfony2 in the 2.0.x branch.

 This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony2.

 It is currently under development so key pieces that are planned are still missing.